Buyelekhaya Dalindyebo

 King Buyelekhaya Zwelibanzi Dalindyebo KaSabata (born 5 April 1964), reign name Zwelibanzi, is the king of the abaThembu people of South Africa since the late 1980s to present day.
 Dalindyebo is the son of the previous king of the AbaThembu King Sabata Jonguhlanga Dalindyebo, he is a direct descendant of King Dhlomu KaNxeko who founded the AmaDlomo dynasty, and currently the ruler of bakwaDalindyebo lineage.

-Anti Apartheid Activist

-King Buyelekhaya Dalindyebo is a trained uMkhonto we Sizwe member.
-He went to exile at a very young age and was trained by people like Chris Hani.
-His commander was Ronnie Matshaya.

-He was trained in countries like Zambia and grew under the former Zambian President Kenneth Kaunda.
-While in exile, King Dalindyebo also had a privilege of being closer to the kings of Lesotho and Swaziland.

-The young Prince Buyelekhaya Dalindyebo at that time was forced into exile in 1974, followed by his father, King Sabata Dalindyebo, in 1980.
-King Sabata passed away in exile in Zambia in 1986, Buyelekhaya Dalindyebo returned to South Africa as a 26-year-old in 1989 and was restored as the King of the AbaThembu after years of interference in royal and traditional affairs by the apartheid government during which Kaiser Matanzima, who ranked only as a senior Thembu chief and who took advantage of the Bantu Authorities system, was declared “Paramount Chief”.
-The appointment of Matanzima – who later became the leader of the “homeland” of Transkei – to the position of Paramount Chief created deep divisions among the AbaThembu.
+As king, as of 2025, Dalindyebo receives at least R1.4 million, in addition to a car, medical aid and household expenses, from the government.

 Controversies

 In May 2005, Dalindyebo was indicted for fraud, murder, attempted murder, kidnapping, and arson at the Mthatha High Court, and was subsequently convicted.
 In 2013, while he was appealing, the Democratic Alliance of South Africa recruited Dalindyebo into the party.
 It is surmised that he was chosen because he could bring votes to the DA in the Eastern Cape province.

 In July 2014, a group of Thembu chiefs wrote to President of South Africa Jacob Zuma requesting that Dalindyebo be removed, claiming he was an "evil king" and "not fit to rule".

 In October 2015, Dalindyebo was sentenced to 12 years in prison, and his membership in the DA was terminated.
 In December 2015, as Dalindyebo was due to start serving his sentence, he made last-minute efforts to avoid incarceration by petitioning Zuma for a presidential pardon.
 The petition was dismissed at the end of December, and he was incarcerated on 30 December 2015.
 A second bid for a presidential pardon was apparently launched in early 2016.
 In January 2016 there were reports that Dalindyebo had been on a hunger strike.
 Dalindyebo spent much of his first couple of months of imprisonment in the hospital.

 On 23 December 2019, following president Cyril Ramaphosa's Day of Reconciliation speech, Dalindyebo was released from prison after serving a third of his sentence.